 Nobody ever tried to steal from them again.

 High school.
 Young girls wait so long to get there, dreaming of romance and sunny summer fun.
-It was not starting to be any different from middle school to Chihiro.
+It was not starting to be any different from Junior High to Chihiro.
 Girls gossiped wherever she went.
 Her father, unable to pay for her tuition, told her she would be unable to continue school.
-She said she started to work part time in a convenient store a while ago and could take care of it.
+She said she started to work part-time in a convenient store a while ago and could take care of it.
 No need to tell him that 'a while' it was about four years ago.
 She didn't mention either the bills she was paying from time to time without them knowing.
 She was the one who sorted the mail at home after all…